 At the University of Kansas Medical Center, the most important thing we do is educate the next generation of health care providers.
 This work is an honor and a privilege, and it comes with enormous responsibilities.
 That’s why accrediting bodies regularly visit our campus to make sure our educational programs meet the high standards that our graduates will need to become licensed in their fields.

 The Liaison Committee on Medical Education (LCME) is the accrediting body for medical education programs in the United States and Canada.
-The M.D. program at the University of Kansas received a full accreditation from the LCME in 2005.
 The usual period of accreditation is eight years.
+The M.D. program at the University of Kansas received an eight-year accreditation from the LCME in 2014.
+The accreditors, who visited the school's three campuses in Kansas City, Wichita and Salina in October 2013, cited the school for two areas of non-compliance and said the school must demonstrate progress in six other areas by August 1, 2015.